 During our interview, Danica talked about her decision to retire from racing and her current entrepreneurial ventures — including a health and fitness book, clothing line and winery.
 She also offered some words of wisdom for aspiring entrepreneurs.
-You’re going to want to watch this one … and then read the full transcript below.

 Q&A with Danica Patrick